Brain Aneurysm

 2. Surgical Interventions

-• Surgical Clipping: In this procedure, a neurosurgeon places a small clip at the base of the aneurysm to stop blood flow and prevent rupture.
-This is typically done when the aneurysm is located near the brain's surface.
+• Surgical Clipping: A neurosurgical procedure in which a small clip is placed at the base of the aneurysm to stop blood flow and prevent rupture.
+This is often used for aneurysms near the brain’s surface.

-• Endovascular Coiling: A less invasive procedure where a catheter is used to place coils inside the aneurysm to induce clotting, sealing it off from blood flow.
-This is often preferred for aneurysms in deep or hard-to-reach areas.
+• Endovascular Coiling: A minimally invasive technique where coils are inserted into the aneurysm via a catheter, promoting clot formation and sealing the aneurysm from circulation.
+This approach is often preferred for deep or hard‑to‑reach aneurysms.

 • Emergency Surgery: If an aneurysm ruptures, emergency surgery may be required to stop the bleeding and repair the blood vessel.
 This may involve surgical clipping or endovascular coiling, depending on the location and condition of the aneurysm.